dirtyspark23/nxtrc-android/README.md

-NXT Remote Control for Lego Mindstorms
+techJOYnT Remote Control - Controls Lego NXT Mindstorms and Sphero Balls
 ======================================
-NXT Remote Control is an Android application designed to connect through Bluetooth with NXT Bricks to wirelessly move a robot without running a program.
+techJOYnT Remote Control is an Android application designed to connect through Bluetooth with NXT Bricks and Sphero balls.
+This app allows these two devices to be wirelessley controlled using a simple left, right, up, and, down keys.

 For Educational Purposes Only
 =============================